-8. Early Help and use of the Early Help Assessment process
+8. Early Help and use of the Pathway to Change process

+School and college staff are particularly important as they are in a position to identify concerns early, provide help for children, promote children's welfare, and prevent concerns from escalating.

-The school recognises that providing timely pastoral support and early help is more effective in promoting the welfare of children than reacting later.
-Early help means providing support as soon as a problem emerges, at any point in a child's life.
-Keeping Children Safe in Education 2019 emphasises that all staff should be aware of the early help process and understand their role in it.
-All school staff are therefore trained and required to notice any concerns about children which may help to identify that they would benefit from early help; to record those concerns using Green forms/the school/college's identified safeguarding recording system (see section 20 below); and to share their concerns with the Designated Safeguarding Lead (or a Deputy DSL), who is most likely to have a complete picture and be the most appropriate person to decide how best to respond to any concerns.
+The school recognises that providing timely early help is more effective in promoting the welfare of children than reacting later.
+DSLs are accountable and responsible for ensuring the identified needs of children are acted upon early; without delay and as soon as the problem emerges which may be at any point in a child's life.

+Keeping Children Safe in Education 2021 emphasises that all staff should be aware of the early help process and understand their role in it.
+All DSLs should be trained in the Warwickshire Early Help Processes.
+All school/college staff are therefore trained and required to notice any concerns about children which may help to identify those that would benefit from early help.

+Schools should record concerns using their designated safeguarding recording systems (see section 21 below); and to share their concerns with the Designated Safeguarding Lead (or a Deputy DSL), who is most likely to have a complete picture and be the most appropriate person to decide how best to respond to any concerns.
+The DSL may delegate the initiation of the Early Help Pathway to Change process to an appropriate trained member of the school staff.
+The DSL is responsible and accountable for overseeing and managing Early Help but the process including acting as lead professional can be undertaken by for example your TA's, SENDCo, teaching staff, pastoral staff, seen to be appropriate for your setting.

 Early help might be simple pastoral support and something the school/college is able to address with parents so that the child's needs are met quickly and easily.
-The school/college will keep a record of any such help using the 'Pre Early Help Assessment Action Plan' to record clear targets and progress.
+The school/college will keep a record of any such help to record clear targets, actions for all parties including parents/carers and progress, using WCC Pathway to Change documentation as appropriate.
+Early Help paperwork is available for schools/ settings to use in order to support families prior to the requirement of formalised Early Help being initiated.
+The Spectrum of Support document 2021 will enable practitioners to understand the level of needs presented by families and what support may be required.
+The document can be found here.

-It may become necessary to take some time with parents to understand a child's needs and circumstances in a more structured way.
-Children and families may also need support from a range of local agencies beyond the school/college.
-Where the school/college has identified that a structured assessment would benefit a child in order to determine how best to meet their needs and support their family; or where a child and family would benefit from co-ordinated support from more than one agency (e.g. education, health, housing, Police) and her/his parents' consent, the school will use the Early Help Assessment process to identify what help the child and family require to prevent the child's needs escalating to a point where intervention would be needed via a statutory assessment under the Children Act 1989.
+It will be necessary to take time to understand a child and family's needs and to fully appreciate their circumstances in a more structured way.
+Children and families may also need support from a range of local agencies beyond school/college, where it has been identified that a multi-agency coordinated response would best meet their needs and support their family, with parental consent.

-If early help is appropriate, the Designated Safeguarding Lead (or Deputy DSL) will generally lead on liaising with other agencies and setting up an Early Help Assessment as appropriate.
-Other staff may be required to work directly with pupils and their families and to support other agencies and practitioners in an Early Help Assessment, in some cases acting as the lead professional.
+The Early Help Pathway to Change is a restorative approach which helps to identify what support the family require by working WITH them, through the use of a coordinated assessment.
+The Early Help Pathway to Change aims to prevent the child's needs escalating to a point where intervention would be required via a statutory assessment under the Children Act 1989.
+Practitioners should seek to reassure Children and Families that this approach is designed to prevent needs from escalating and should be looked on as a positive and proactive way of addressing needs early in partnership with the family.

 The school/college is committed to working in partnership with children, parents and other agencies to: